Master Tracking List

 Source:

-booklet "The Science of Moiré Patterns" by Gerald Oster, 1964 ed. only, cover image.
-Once sold through Edmund Scientific.
+Edmund Scientific booklet "The Science of Moiré Patterns" by Gerald Oster, 1964 edition only, cover image.

 Mid-Wheel Midplate: Yes (now missing)